corykacal/Multipass-VPN-Split-Tunnel-Mac/README.md

 This script automatically configures macOS packet filter (pf) to enable Multipass VMs to access resources through AWS VPN Client while maintaining internet connectivity.

+Created as a way to bypass this issue: https://github.com/canonical/multipass/issues/1336

 ## What It Does

 The script dynamically detects and configures: